 But enough of that — what about the cars?
 And the awesome music?
 And the fashion?!

-Dive much deeper into the 1970s by selecting a category below!
+Learn more about the 1970s by selecting a category below.

 1970s Statistics & Facts in the U.S.

 – Farm: 4.8%

 Marriages per 1,000: 10.6

 – Tuberculosis: 3

 – Car accidents: 26.9